apify/apify-docs/content/academy/concepts/html_elements.md

 ---
 title: HTML elements
 description: Learn about HTML elements.
-What they are, their types and how to work with them in a browser environment.
+What they are, their types and how to work with them in a browser environment using JavaScript.
 menuWeight: 8.6
 paths:
 - concepts/html-elements